 There are time limits for making appeal and court applications.
 Making a complaint will not relieve a person of the requirement to comply with these time limits.

 The Commission has timeliness benchmarks for the delivery of reserved decisions and for dealing with applications for approval of enterprise agreements.
-It also has a separate process for dealing with inquiries about delays.
+It also has a separate process for dealing with enquiries about delays.

-In accordance with that process, if an inquiry identifies a matter that has not been completed within the benchmarks, it will be referred to the President’s Chambers.
+In accordance with that process, if an enquiry identifies a matter that has not been completed within the benchmarks, it will be referred to the President’s Chambers.
 If there appears to be undue delay, the President will take the matter up with the relevant Member.
-The Commission will respond in writing to the person who made the inquiry.
+The Commission will respond in writing to the person who made the enquiry.

-The timeliness benchmarks and details of how to make an inquiry about a delay can be found on the Commission’s website.
+For agreement applications, benchmarks and details of how to make an enquiry can be found on the Agreements in progress page on the Commission’s website.

 If a complaint about delay is not resolved through the above process, it may be dealt with as a complaint under this complaints procedure.

 A complaint about the performance by a Member of his or her duties must be made in writing to the President and must identify the:

 A complaint will be dealt with as expeditiously as proper consideration of the matter permits.

 Upon receiving a complaint, unless the nature of the complaint would make it inappropriate to do so, the President will notify the Member concerned of the complaint and provide a copy of the complaint to the Member.